sitandr/conchord/README.md

 2. Add more signs&lines
 3. Add more built-in things to attach above tabs

 It is far from what I want to do, so maybe there will be much more!
-I will be very glad to receive any feedback.
+I will be very glad to receive _any feedback_, both issues and PR-s are very welcome (though I can't promise I will be able to work on it immediately)!

-I also want to try creating roughly the same thing for musical notation in general, but it is a much bigger task.